 Your child and the entire school have common intentional language, values, principles, expectations and identity.
 This all starts with "words".
-We have a process in place where your child will be repeating a theme regularly.
-You can take it to the next level by also creating the repetition in your home and in your family.

-We will be arming you with specific language and you can help your child at home.
-Here is an example of what you can do: COURAGE MUSCLE - Standing up for up for yourself and others.
+You can help your child at home.
+Here is an example of what you can do:

-- 1. Ask your child what "I always stand up for myself and others" means.
-Kindergarteners may not have this language yet. - 2.
-Then practice the "Four Steps" with them in a strong voice, with hand gestures and body language (if they have a specific child they need to use this on, use their name): - a.
+- 1. Practice these "Four Steps" with them in a strong voice, with hand gestures and body language (if they have a specific child they need to use this on, use their name): - a.
 Step One "Joey, stop that.
 I would not do that to you!" - b.
 Step Two "Joey, stop it, I already asked once to stop.
-If you do it again I will have to report it!" - c.
+If you do it again I will report it!" - c.
 Step Three "Joey I already asked you to stop twice.
 Now I will have to report!" - d.
 Step Four "Mr. Smith, I don't want to get Joey in trouble but he has been pushing me in the hallway and it really hurts my feelings.
 I have already asked him to stop three times.
 Would you help me please?"

 It is important for your child to know that adults are here for the "big stuff".
-Physically hurting others is a big problem and they should go to an adult immediately.
+Physically or mentally hurting others is a big problem and they need to go to an adult immediately.
 The 4 steps are for small problems.
 Helping your child to see the difference between a big and a small problem will support them in learning what to do when a conflict arises.
+It takes a long-time for students to differentiate between big and small problems.